sqlsylvia/GDI-SQL/LibrarySystemDB/README.md

 ![LibrarySystem ER Diagram](LibrarySystem-ERDiagram.jpg)

 ## How to access replit.com LibrarySystem
-1. To access and query the InstagramDB replit database, log into replit.com with your username and password.
-If you don't have one, it is easy create from replit.com.
+1. To access and query the InstagramDB replit database, log into **replit.com** with your username and password.
+If you don't have one, it is easy create from the **replit.com** home page.
-2. Fork the REPLIT site to your account.
+2. Once logged into **replit.com**, Fork the REPLIT site to your account.
 This way make a private copy for you to use now and in the future.

 ## SQLLite References